-To transform the lives of those who are chronically homeless and disabled, we provide Permanent Supportive Housing.
+To transform the lives of those who are chronically homeless and disabled, SSHH provides Permanent Supportive Housing.
 The goal of SSHH’s Permanent Supportive Housing Program is to meet the needs of the most vulnerable people coming from the streets and emergency shelters.
 Through a partnership with Sacramento Steps Forward, we eliminate the barriers to housing that keep these individuals on the streets.

-Currently, SSHH’s Permanent Supportive Housing Program shelters 248 recently chronically homeless and disabled Sacramento County residents.
-Last month, we moved 64 individuals off the street into this program, into safe and permanent housing.
+Currently, SSHH’s Permanent Supportive Housing Program shelters 200+ recently chronically homeless and disabled Sacramento County residents.

-Case Managers also assist participants with accessing educational programs, employment training and with seeking employment when appropriate.
-Referrals to mainstream resources (GA, SSDI DHS, Social Security, VA, MediCal, employment services through SETA, and other government entities) are also provided in an effort to increase their income.
+Case Managers also assist participants with accessing educational programs, employment training, and seeking employment when appropriate.
+Referrals to mainstream resources (GA, SSDI DHS, Social Security, VA, MediCal, employment services through SETA, and other government entities) are also provided in an effort to increase income.